BestTimesToVisit.com Logo

 transport

-Embrace the BTS Skytrain and MRT subway for getting around the city center.
-They're air-conditioned, efficient, and avoid Bangkok's notorious traffic jams.
-Grab a Rabbit Card for easy tap-and-go travel on the BTS, and consider a stored-value card for the MRT if you plan on using it frequently.
+Embrace the BTS Skytrain and MRT subway for getting around the city's congested areas.
+They're efficient, air-conditioned, and often faster than taxis, especially during rush hour.
+Grab a Rabbit Card for easy tap-and-go travel on the BTS, and consider a stored-value card for the MRT.

 food

 Don't be afraid of street food!
-Look for stalls with long queues of locals – that's your sign of delicious and safe eats.
-Try Pad Krapow Moo (stir-fried pork with basil) from a busy cart for an authentic and cheap lunch, often costing less than $2.
+Look for stalls with long queues of locals – that's your golden ticket to delicious and safe eats.
+Try Pad Krapow Moo (stir-fried pork with basil) from a busy cart near your hotel for an authentic and affordable lunch.

 culture